Strip clubs and lobbyists sue for stimulus dollars - Local News 8

 Many small businesses are eligible for up to $10 million each through the stimulus loan program.

 But in addition to sex-related venues and political advocates, a handful of niche types of businesses cannot access the loans.
-Other organizations barred from the program include nonprofits, some types of private membership-based clubs and religion-promoting businesses.
+Other organizations barred from the program include some types of nonprofits, some types of private membership-based clubs and religion-promoting businesses.

 Yet those businesses say they’re suffering.

-Note: Clarification: This story has been updated to reflect that only some types of nonprofits are excluded from the stimulus loans.